cjratcliff/ml-compiled/docs/embeddings.rst

 CBOW (Continuous Bag of Words)
 -----------------------------------
 Used to create word embeddings.
 Predicts a word given its context.
 The context is the surrounding n words, as in the skip-gram model.
 Referred to as a bag of words model as the order of words within the window does not affect the embedding.
-Mikolov et al. (2013) use a window size of 4 on either side.

 Several times faster to train than the skip-gram model and has slightly better accuracy for words which occur frequently.